Forget the Monkey Mind: Remember this Instead

 Mind

 As I was making my way through a jungle of thoughts while running on a treadmill at the gym, I mused about a metaphor that’s often applied to the human mind.
 In meditation circles, the constant chatter of a restless mind is frequently referred to as the “monkey mind”.
-If you’ve ever observed a monkey in the wild, they can very quickly divert their attention towards every coconut and potential predator on the scene.
+If you’ve ever observed a monkey in the wild, they can very quickly divert their attention toward every coconut and potential predator on the scene.
 From the outside, it appears that they’re hyper-distractible.
 It’s quite possible that they’re very attentive and mindful to what matters, although that’s an issue for neuroscience to explore, which is beyond the scope of this blog.

 At least on the surface, the monkey mind seems like an apt metaphor for the nature of most people’s minds.
 Even many long-term meditators readily admit that they often experience wild thoughts and distractions in the midst of their meditations.
 That, of course, does not have to be a problem.